COVID-19 Resources for KU International Community

 People who have been exposed to COVID-19 or have traveled from areas with widespread, ongoing community spread should self-quarantine for 14 days from the time they were exposed or left the affected area.
 The CDC provides the following guidelines:

 - Take temperature with a thermometer two times a day to monitor for fever.
-Also watch for cough or trouble breathing.
+Also, watch for a cough or trouble breathing.

 - Stay at home and avoid contact with others.
 Do not go to work or school for 14 days.